Plain English Summary

 What does the study involve?

 Each week, for four weeks, the research team give each participating household a set amount of a carbonated cola drink based on how much cola they typically buy in a week.
 The total amount of cola is split into bottles of one of four sizes: 1500ml, 1000ml, 500ml or 250ml.
 All the cola delivered in a week to particular household is in the same sized bottle.
-Each household is also given their cola in each of the four bottle sizes over the 4 week period of the trial.
+Each household is also given their cola in each of the four bottle sizes over the 4-week period of the study.

 What are the possible benefits and risks of participating?